gke/UAVXArm/wiki/UAVXFixedWing.md

 If the servo sense/direction is incorrect you may reverse it using the boxes in the RC parameter group in the GUI Parameters Window.
 The help window will tell you which of the six "servos" you are changing.
 The order of the boxes is Throttle, Right Aileron, Left Aileron, Elevator, Rudder, Flap.
 The Throttle is inactive.

-Parameters on the aircraft do not directly track, or match, any changes in the GUI.
+Remember parameters on the aircraft do not directly track, or match, any changes in the GUI.
 You must select WRITE for this to happen.

 So for a conventional aileron aircraft this is all pretty much obvious so what about a pure Elevon Flying Wing model with no rudder or elevator.
 In this case there is no servo to reverse for either the rudder or elevator.
 Nonetheless the process is the same as reversing the elevator "servo" just tells the UAVX mixing to reverse the sign of the elevator value before adding it to the elevon value to get the total deflection.
 Straightfowrard.